fmahoudeau/FCN-Segmentation-TensorFlow/README.md

-* [demo.ipynb](samples/demo.ipynb) Is the easiest way to start.
-It shows an example of using a model pre-trained on PASCAL VOC augmented dataset to segment object classes in your own images.
+* [demo.ipynb](demo.ipynb): This notebook is the easiest way to start.
+It provides an example of using a FCN model pre-trained on PASCAL VOC to segment object classes in your own images.
 It includes code to run object class segmentation on arbitrary images.

 * [data_augmentation.ipynb](fcn/data_augmentation.ipynb): This notebook visualizes the different pre-processing steps to prepare the training data.
 The augmentation process is built on OpenCV.

 * ([fcn_run_loop.py](fcn/fcn_run_loop.py), [fcn_model.py](fcn/fcn_model.py))): These files contain the main VGG16 FCN implementation details.

 * [fcn_training.ipynb](fcn/fcn_training.ipynb): This notebook reports training results for several datasets and can be used to reproduce them.